 ]]>

-The legend of King Arthur and his Knights of the Round Table has been popular for centuries.
-King Arthur himself emerged as a literary figure sometime after 800 when he started to appear in manuscripts such as the Y Goddoddin in Wales.
+The legend of King Arthur and his Knights of the Round Table has been popular for centuries, yet among the 10 knights round that often slip past modern readers, many remain shrouded in mystery.
+King Arthur himself emerged as a literary figure sometime after 800, appearing in early Welsh manuscripts such as the Y Goddoddin.
+While the most famous champions like Lancelot and Galahad dominate the spotlight, a host of lesser‑known warriors contributed to the tapestry of Camelot’s mythic history.

 10 Sir Lamorak